jnozzi/cocoadev.com/markdown/PrintingAView.md

 </debug 2>

 <debug 3>
-Is your controller a subclass of General/NSObject?
-(It should be, as if it's a sublass of General/NSTextView it may be "catching" some signals on it's own and not passing them on)
+Is your controller a subclass of NSObject?
+(It should be, as if it's a sublass of NSTextView it may be "catching" some signals on it's own and not passing them on)
 </debug 3>

 ----